 Key advice for businesses and organisations on other pages

 More information on help for businesses, charities and the self-employed

 The FAQ linked below sets out what you should do if you are reopening your business following the lifting of restrictions.
 It is a .pdf file and can be printed or downloaded for easy reference.

 The document will be updated as government guidance changes.

 The government is introducing a business rates holiday for retail, hospitality and leisure businesses in England for the 2020 to 2021 tax year.
-Following government guidance we are in the process of issuing revised bills.
+Following government guidance we have reissued revised bills.

 You do not need to do anything

 A new temporary Coronavirus Business Interruption Loan Scheme, delivered by the British Business Bank, has been set up to support primarily SMEs to access bank lending and overdrafts.
 The government will provide lenders with a guarantee of 80 per cent on each loan (subject to a per-lender cap on claims) to give lenders further confidence in continuing to provide finance to SMEs.
 The government will not charge businesses or banks for this guarantee and the scheme will support loans of up to £5 million in value.
 Businesses can access the first six months of that finance interest free, as government will cover the first six months of interest payments.